SAP-samples/btp-fiori-helloworld/docs/pages/1_discover/1_mission_story.md

 * **Deploy** the HelloWorld app

-* **Integrate** the app into SAP Build Workzone
+* **Integrate** the app into the SAP Build Workzone

-This is how the result will look like in SAP Build Work Zone:
+This is what the result will look like in SAP Build Work Zone:

 ![](images/d1_helloworld_app.png)